couchbase/query/docs/n1ql-acid.md

 * Status: DRAFT
 * Latest: [n1ql-acid](https://github.com/couchbaselabs/query/blob/master/docs/n1ql-acid.md)
-* Modified: 2014-01-01
+* Modified: 2014-01-05

 ## Introduction

 This document specifies the ACID requirements for N1QL.
 ACID refers to Atomicity, Consistency, Isolation, and Durability.
-The purpose of these requirements is to provide N1QL users and applications with a well-defined programming model that balances robustness and usability on the one hand, and performance and scale on the other.
+The purpose of these requirements is to provide N1QL users and clients with a well-defined programming model that balances robustness and usability on the one hand, and performance and scale on the other.